 The difference between the underbra and the overbust measure is then the cup size.
 If you are lucky, you may get a cup size that actually fits you!
 However, you should try the bra on as even the most careful measurements will not be perfect.

 Understanding “Sister Sizes”

 These are simply alternate sizes where the cup volume stays the same even though the band size and cup letter changes.
 If you’re wondering what “sister size” would work for you, it’s pretty simple.
 If you go one band size down, you’d go one cup size up.
 For example, if you wear a 34C, your Sister Size DOWN would be 32D.
 If you go one band size up, then you go one cup size down.
 For example, if you wear a 34C, your Sister Size UP would be 36B.

 Bra Cup Size and Breast Implants: Do the Two Go Hand-in-Hand?

-Up to this point, you’ve probably learned way more than you ever thought imaginable about obtaining the best bra fit and how not all sizes are created equal.
+Up to this point, you’ve probably learned way more than you ever thought imaginable about obtaining a well-fitting bra and how not all sizes are created equal.
 Now you’re likely wondering, “What does it all mean when it comes to breast augmentation and trying to decide my cup size?”
 The answer is quite simple.
 Nothing!
 Breast implant size has absolutely nothing to do with bra cup size.
-Unfortunately, though, many patients become fixated on the cup size of their breasts rather than focus on achieving their best overall appearance.
+Unfortunately, though, many patients become fixated on the cup size.
 The size of their implants (rather than desired bra size) should complement their figure in a way that appeals to the patient.